Credit Points: Six

-- Describe the ideologies that underpin the political processes in Australia.
+- Describe the political process and ideologies that underpin the political process in Australia.

 - Articulate what a civil society looks like and how stable this definition is.

-- Demonstrate an understanding of concepts, such as civil society, public good, power, elites, wealth, inequality, discourse, justice and democracy and explain how they are produced and to what effect.
+- Demonstrate an understanding of such concepts as; civil society, public good, power, elites, wealth, inequality, discourse, justice and democracy are explain how they are produced and to what effect.